quantnetwork/overledger-sdk-javascript/examples/small-bitcoin-wallet/README.md

 * Your MAPPID and BPIKey
 * sender's blockchain address and associated private key
 * Receiver's blockchain address
-* sender's change address: will be the same for now as the initial sender's address
+* sender's change address: is required (for now) to be the same as the initial sender's address
 * Value to send
 * userFeeRate in case you would like to set your own fee